 Intel Wi-Fi 6 AX200: the first WiFi 6 network card for laptops

-This Intel card was leaked last January 28, where Intel asked the FCC for approval to put it up for sale.
+This Intel card was leaked last January 28, when Intel asked the FCC for approval to put it up for sale.
 This model is the Intel Wi-Fi 6 AX200, which is basically a modified version of the Wi-Fi 6 AX201.
-These units were previously known as Cyclone Peak, and are already on sale in the market.
+These units were previously known as Cyclone Peak and are already on sale in the market.

-This card is very similar to the existing model of the Wireless-AC 9260, but with the advantage of adding support for WiFi 6, also known as 802.11ax, hence the AX of the name of the card.
+This card is very similar to the existing Wireless-AC 9260 but with the advantage of adding support for WiFi 6, also known as 802.11ax, hence the AX of the card’s name.
 At the speed level, the card offers speeds of up to 574 Mbps in the 2.4 GHz network, while it will offer up to 2,402 Mbps in the 5 GHz network.